 A low-sugar alternative to the popular childhood cereal, this “puffed” chocolate granola is made with buckwheat — a seed from a plant related to rhubarb — cacao nibs, peanut butter, coconut and tahini.
 For the base, you can enjoy it with a chocolate-peanut butter smoothie or plain, Greek yogurt and fruit.
 We guarantee you’ll go coo coo for the crunchy topping.
 Photo and recipe: Karen McLean / Secret Squirrel Food

 If you’re on the Whole 30 plan or decided to cut dairy and sugar from your diet, this vegan-friendly dish is for you.
 Cashews make a creamy base and offer healthy fats, while medjool dates provide a touch of sweetness.
 (Use the dates sparingly if you’re following Whole 30).
 A dash of cinnamon isn’t just a flavor booster, either — it can also help stabilize your blood-sugar levels.
-Photo and recipe: Ella Woodward / Deliciously Ella
+Photo: Ella Woodward / Deliciously Ella

 Like having ice cream for breakfast!
 While food blogger, Kathy Patalsky, uses a vegan smoothie powder for the base, you can mix a handful of your favorite greens with unsweetened coconut yogurt, unsweetened almond milk, frozen watermelon and frozen bananas.
 The fruits make this dish frosty and smooth.
 Top with peach and banana slices, chia seeds, walnuts and goji berries for added anti-inflammatory benefits.
 Photo and recipe: Kathy Patalsky / Healthy Happy Life